kathamer/DebianKindle/README.md

 -Enjoy!

-Open an issue in the [Issue Tracker](https://github.com/DylanHamer/DebianKindle/issues) if you encounter any issues, or PM me on Reddit (u/dylanhamer13) if you need help with any of the instructions.
+Open an issue in the [Issue Tracker](https://github.com/KatHamer/DebianKindle/issues) if you encounter any issues, or PM me on Reddit (u/dylanhamer13) if you need help with any of the instructions.

 Thanks for the support,
-Dylan
+Kat